usaid-cs/yesterday-i-learned/random.md

 1. The [Goal Zero Yeti 3000 battery bank](http://www.goalzero.com/p/509/goal-zero-yeti-3000-lithium-portable-power-station) lets you play Pokemon Go for two weeks straight (2A * 5V * 24h/day = 240Wh/day; 3075Wh / 240Wh/day = 12.8 days)
 1. Fun fact about Queen Victoria: her first name is "Alexandrina" Victoria; she reigned until the 1900s.
 [One of her sons](https://en.wikipedia.org/wiki/Edward_VII) ruled after that for just 9 years, then [his son George V](https://en.wikipedia.org/wiki/George_V) was said to like collecting stamps (and be on stamps), and hate sitting for portraits.
 [One of his sons](https://en.wikipedia.org/wiki/George_VI) George VI married a [charming lady](https://en.wikipedia.org/wiki/Queen_Elizabeth_The_Queen_Mother), who together made [the woman](https://en.wikipedia.org/wiki/Elizabeth_II) to [rule us forever](https://en.wikipedia.org/wiki/List_of_current_state_leaders_by_date_of_assumption_of_office).
 God save the Queen.
 1. [Germany has the second highest gun ownership per capita](http://www.gunpolicy.org/firearms/compare/194/number_of_privately_owned_firearms/227,228,67,68,69,70,71,190,191,192,195,196,197,30,218,31,219,35) but you don't see them shooting each other all the time.
-1. [Removing a stop sign](https://www.nytimes.com/1997/06/21/us/3-are-sentenced-to-15-years-in-fatal-stop-sign-prank.html) can get you into jail for 15 years.
 1. [95% of suicide-by-cop victims are male.](https://en.wikipedia.org/wiki/Suicide_by_cop) Not surprising, considering the normal proportion is between [1.8x to 4x more males than female committing ordinary suicide](https://en.wikipedia.org/wiki/Gender_differences_in_suicide).
 1. Neckbeards become neckbeards because they reject their childhood idea that men are ["mindless, uncultured brutes"](https://www.reddit.com/r/justneckbeardthings/comments/7wwyw5/neckbeard_crew/du4cbk5/), so they become the intellectual kind.
 Well, Fedoras happen to be worn by intellectuals in traditional media.
 And Japanese warriors keep talking about "the strength within" so they are attracted to that too.
 Unfortunately /u/sothatsathingnow never got to the part where they actually grow out the neckbeards.
 1. The [Houston street of New York](https://en.wikipedia.org/wiki/Houston_Street) is pronounced HOUSE-ton, named after a man, [Billy Houstoun](https://en.wikipedia.org/wiki/William_Houstoun_%28lawyer%29).